-Meg Anderson is an assistant producer on NPR’s investigations team.
-She helps shape the team’s groundbreaking work for radio, digital and social platforms.
+Meg Anderson is an editor on NPR’s Investigations team, where she shapes the team’s groundbreaking work for radio, digital and social platforms.
 She served as a producer on the Peabody Award-winning series Lost Mothers, which investigated the high rate of maternal mortality in the United States.
-She also contributes her own original reporting to the team, including the series Heat and Health in American Cities, which investigated the link between heat, health and poverty in cities across the country.
-That series won the National Press Foundation Innovative Storytelling Award and an honorable mention for the Philip Meyer Journalism Award.
+She also does her own original reporting for the team, including the series Heat and Health in American Cities, which won multiple awards, and the story of a COVID-19 outbreak in a Black community and the systemic factors at play.
 She also completed a fellowship as a local reporter for WAMU, the public radio station for Washington, D.C.
-Before joining the investigations team, she was an integral part of NPR’s 2016 election team and also had brief stints on NPR’s Morning Edition and the Education desk.
+Before joining the Investigations team, she worked on NPR’s politics desk, education desk and on Morning Edition.
 Her roots are in the Midwest, where she graduated with a Master’s degree from Northwestern University’s Medill School of Journalism.